 iTunes: The most successful online music store

-“With over 25 million songs purchased and downloaded to date, the iTunes Music Store is hands-down the most successful online music store,” Steve Jobs said in a statement.
+“With over 25 million songs purchased and downloaded to date, the iTunes Music Store is hands-down the most successful online music store,” Steve Jobs said in a statement at the time.
 “Music fans are buying and downloading almost 1.5 million songs per week from the iTunes Music Store, which is a rate of 75 million songs per year.”

 The iTunes Music Store circa 2003 offered what seems today a comparatively paltry music catalog “of more than 400,000 songs,” priced at 99 cents each.
 These came from all five major music companies and more than 200 independent labels.

-Apple also celebrated selling more than $1 million of iTunes online gift certificates and top-up allowances since introducing them a couple of months earlier in October.
+Apple also celebrated selling more than $1 million worth of iTunes online gift certificates and top-up allowances since introducing them a couple of months earlier in October.